 Key Ingredients and Notes

-- Carrots - Loverly mellow sweetness when roasted.
+- Carrots - Lovely mellow sweetness when roasted.

-- Leek - Provides a mellower taste than onion, giving room for other flavours to shine.
+- Leek - Provides a mellower taste than onion, allowing other flavours to shine.

 - Garlic - Savoury flavour base for the soup.

-- Fennel seeds - Provides an anise accent to liven up the soup.
+- Fennel seeds - Provide an anise accent to liven up the soup.

-- Vegetable stock - I make my own vegetable stock, but, of course, use stock cubes otherwise.
+- Vegetable stock - I make my own, but, of course, use stock cubes otherwise.

 - Salt and pepper - Season to taste.
-Add a little bit at a time and check the flavour of the soup until you are satisfied and all the other flavours have been highlighted.
+Add a little at a time and check the soup's flavour until you are satisfied and all the other flavours have been highlighted.

 - Olive oil